rayhan138/Hacked-site-onlinesheba.kesug.com/README.md

 # Hacked-site-onlinesheba.kesug.com

- This is an illegal website who sells Public Data for Money.
+ This is an illegal website sells Public Data for Money.

 ## Introduction